SU-76: SU-76M

-The SU-76 was the basis for the first Soviet tracked armoured anti-aircraft vehicle, the ZSU-37.
+The SU-76 was the basis for the first serial Soviet tracked armored anti-aircraft vehicle, the ZSU-37.
 Mass production of the ZSU-37 was continued after SU-76M production ceased.
-All SU-76Ms had been withdrawn from front-line service shortly after the war ended, although some were retained as training vehicles for T-34 crews as late as 1955.
+The majority of SU-76Ms had been withdrawn from the Soviet army service in the beginning of 1950s, although some were retained as training vehicles for tank crews as late as 1960s.